This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Is HBOT Right For Your Child?

-If you’re interested in learning more about HBOT and if it’s an option that may benefit your child, it’s important to get an informed explanation from your child’s doctor, as well as other physicians who have experience and knowledge with HBOT.
-Keep in mind, however, that since it’s still not recognized as a valid treatment for CP, most insurance companies will not pay for the therapy.
+If you are interested in learning more about HBOT or you think it could be an option that may benefit your child, it is important to get an informed explanation from your child’s primary healthcare provider, as well as other healthcare team members who have experience and knowledge about the therapy.
+However, keep in mind that since it is not yet recognized as a current, valid treatment for cerebral palsy, most insurance companies will not pay for the therapy.